yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 ### Task 1: Set up Cloud Infrastructure

-1. Open the `deploy-infrastructure.ps1` Powershell script in the `infrastructure` folder of your lab files GitHub repository and add a custom lowercase three letter abbreviation for the `$studentprefix` variable on the first line.
+1. Open the `deploy-infrastructure.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add a custom lowercase three letter abbreviation for the `$studentprefix` variable on the first line.

     ```pswh
     $studentprefix = "hbs"                                  # <-- Modify this value